 In 2019, the University at Buffalo will be exploring the benefits of new email filtering technologies to protect the UB community.
 These include email authentication tools like Sender Policy Framework (SPF) and Domain Keys Identified Mail (DKIM).
 SPF and DKIM work as authenticators that classify incoming messages as spam.

 Despite these advancements, Comings doubts it’s possible to get rid of spam completely.
 “It seems like we’ll always be hitting the delete key once or twice, in the end,” Comings said.

 Part of the problem is that spam is hard to define.
 “A lot of spam started as something that someone signed up for intentionally,” said Comings.
 “Either that, or they signed up for something that in turn shared their email with other companies.”

-Spam, in other words, is different from phishing attempts—fraudulent emails with false information designed to collect sensitive personal information.
+This is what makes spam different from phishing attempts—fraudulent emails with false information designed to collect sensitive personal information.

-When all else fails, here are the steps Comings suggests to get rid of that remaining spam.
+When all else fails, here are the steps Comings suggests to get rid of remaining spam.

 1. Block it

 Most email clients and apps have a way to mark a message as junk, and block messages like it from coming to you.
 You can also create “rules” that filter out likely junk mail (more on this below).